School Workshop: Climate Challenge

 Find out why students and teachers enjoy their educational trips to Eden so much!Play video

-Location: This takes place in a workshop room inside our purpose built education centre, as well as the Rainforest Biome.
+Location: This takes place in a workshop room inside our purpose built education centre, as well as the Rainforest Biome and outdoor biome.

 Skills and curriculum links